Richardaeld/Fat_Racoon_Kitchen/README.md

 + The feature collection:
     + The feature collection stores the applications featured ingredients.
     + There must be a minimum of one featured ingredient document in the feature collection for the application to function.
-    + For the best UX, a featured ingredient document amount of approximately ten is advised.
+    + For the best UX, approximately ten featured ingredient documents are advised.
 However, more would also be acceptable.
     + Each featured ingredient is structured as:
         + `{`
         + `name: "chicken"`